jimangel/GitDocs/README.md

 # GitDocs
 A GitOps approach for hosting self-updating docs on Kubernetes - similar to Netlify.

 With GitDocs you can create markdown documents in a central git repository and easily access them on a Kubernetes cluster.
-The documents will self-update as changes are detected in the git repo.
+The git sync will occur every 30 seconds and can be set with the `GIT_SYNC_WAIT` environment variable in `examples/base/gitdocs-deployment.yaml`.

 GitDocs is not an application, it is the "glue" between 3 microservices ([git-sync](https://github.com/kubernetes/git-sync), [hugo](https://gohugo.io), [nginx](https://www.nginx.com)) that gains superpowers when ran in a pod on Kubernetes.